arunmathaisk/Jedi/README.md

 ## Objective

- To provide our users a platform where they can truly express themselves without the underlying fear of being monitered, profiled and we try our level best to prevent our user's thoughts from being censored.
+ To provide our users a platform where they can truly express themselves without the underlying fear of being monitered, profiled and we try our level best to prevent our user's thoughts from being censored .

 ## Scope
  To understand the inner working of IPFS and (design+incorporate) decentralized software system design patterns to existing legacy system architectures.